signzy

 🗒️ Key Highlights

-• Free search methods include asking businesses directly for Form W-9, checking Secretary of State databases, and searching SEC filings.
+• There’s no public IRS EIN lookup tool, so reliable methods include asking for Form W-9, checking Secretary of State databases, public documents, credit reports, and SEC EDGAR filings for public companies.

 Had to verify about 50 EINs last month for new vendors we were bringing on.
 Started checking them manually through state websites and public records.